jackmschroeder/Election-Analytics/Posts/narrative.md

 ### A Primer

 2020 is almost over.
 The people have voted, the models have been reflected upon, but there’s still time to evaluate some common post-election narratives.
 This cycle was full of hot takes from both sides preceding and in the immediate aftermath of the election.
-I plan on tackling one of these narratives: that pollsters and modelers **failed to “learn” from 2016** and **got the** *same* **things wrong**.
+I plan on tackling one of these narratives: that pollsters and modelers **failed to learn from 2016 and got the same things wrong**.

 In the post below, I’ll:

 (1) Elaborate on the take,

-(2) Craft some testable implications of the narrative, (3) Gather some data to test that implication,
+(2) Craft some testable implications of the narrative,

+(3) Gather some data to test that implication,

 (4) Explain what the tests *won’t* do,

-5) Test that narrative,
+(5) Test that narrative,

 And (6) present conclusions.

 ### The Take